G00398258/fundsofda-assessment/README.md

 - Navigate to the folder where the repository was cloned (above) on the CLI using the cd (Change Directory) command
 - Once in the correct folder, enter command "jupyter lab" to launch the program (note that although Jupter launches in your browser, it is running on your local machine)
 - Select the desired notebook from the left hand pane (cao.ipynb or pyplot.ipynb)
-- **Important** Select "Kernel" at the top of the notebook and click "Restart Kernel and Run All Cells"
+- **Important:** Select "Kernel" at the top of the notebook and click "Restart Kernel and Run All Cells"
 - To exit Jupyter once finished, close your browser, return to the CLI and enter command CTRL+C